coreinfrastructure/best-practices-badge/doc/criteria.md

 - The term MUST is an absolute requirement, and MUST NOT is an absolute prohibition.
-- The term SHOULD indicates a criterion that should be implemented, but valid reasons may exist to not do so in particular circumstances.
+- The term SHOULD indicates a criterion that is normally required, but there may exist valid reasons in particular circumstances to ignore it.
-  The full implications must be considered, understood, and carefully weighed before choosing a different course.
+  However, the full implications must be understood and carefully weighed before choosing a different course.
 - The term SUGGESTED is used instead of SHOULD when the criterion must be considered, but valid reasons to not do so are even more common than for SHOULD.